joe9/judytest/README.md

 # judytest

-stack wrapper to the source code from http://blog.malde.org/posts/frequency-counting.html
+stack wrapper to the source code at http://blog.malde.org/posts/frequency-counting.html .
+More details and descriptions are there.